LynnSingoei/DSA_TRACK/README.md

 # DSA TRACK – COMPLETE BEGINNER TO EXPERT ROADMAP

-Welcome to the ultimate **DSA Mastery Repository** — designed to take anyone from absolute beginner to interview-ready expert.
+Welcome to the ultimate **DSA Mastery Repository** designed By:Lynn and Pascal to take anyone from absolute beginner to interview-ready expert.
 This repo is structured with **Theory + Practice**, mini-projects, and pattern-based exercises.
 ---